chef-boneyard/chef_license_status/README.md

 - Console access to the Chef server

 # Usage
 Run this script on the console of the Chef Server.
-It will return a 30-day table of the Chef server usage in CSV format.
+It will return a timestamped count of the current number of nodes in use across the entire Chef Server.

 Example output:
 ```
-as_of_date,node_count,node_count_since_yesterday,node_count_past_7days
-2015-02-18,2,2,2
-2015-02-17,2,2,2
-2015-02-16,2,2,2
-...
-2015-01-19,2,2,2
+Chef server global node count as of 2015-02-21 08:39PM UTC: 468
 ```

 # Known issues
-- Will return 30 days of output even if the server has not been in use for 30 days.
-Disregard any output recorded for extra history.
+- Reports all nodes registered on the server at the time it is run, regardless of surge / burst usage.

 # Author
-Author:: Chris Doherty   (cdoherty@chef.io)
 Author:: Charles Johnson (charles@chef.io)

 # License